-As part of the International Year of Indigenous Languages, the RAIZS Fair Trade Handicraft international solidarity project was presented to high school students at Iqbal Masih school in the Saint Denis 93000 sector in the Ile de France region.
+In the framework of the International Year of Indigenous Languages, the international solidarity project RAIZS Artisanat Equitable was presented to the students of the Iqbal Masih school in the area of Saint Denis 93000 in the Ile de France region.

-The project which, in a context of sustainable development, rescues the traditional processes of Mexican art developed by indigenous communitiesthrough the direct acquisition, without intermediaries, of their realization via fair trade, collaborates with many collectives and communities from different regions of Mexico.
+The project, which wishes to sustainable development, rescuing the traditional processes of Mexican art developed by indigenous communitiesthrough the direct acquisition, without intermediaries, of their production via fair tradeHe collaborates with many collectives and communities in different regions of Mexico.

-Veracruz, Guerrero, Chiapas, via Oaxaca, Campeche and Jalisco are some regions which are represented in the Mexican solidariy shop RAIZS Artisanat Solidaire.
+Veracruz, Guerrero, Chiapas, via Oaxaca, Campeche and Jalisco are some of the regions that are represented in the Mexican shop RAIZS Artisanat Equitable.

-Mexico has 68 indigenous peoples with a population of almost 12 million.
+Mexico has 68 indigenous peoples which account for nearly 12 million inhabitants.
 In 2015 they were 6.5% of the Mexican population.

-Traditions, languages, textile art, gastronomy and some information about the cultural diversity that these communities bring to the richness of Mexico were discussed in this day of sharing and promotion of Mexican culture.
+Traditions, languages, textile art, gastronomy as well as some information about the cultural diversity that these communities bring to the richness of Mexico were addressed in this day of sharing and promotion of Mexican culture.

-Thank you very much to Professor Marc Dutertre for his invitation to share with his students the richness of Mexico's cultural diversity and the importance of indigenous peoples in the preservation of the environment, the preservation of languages and knowledge, the establishment of peace and reconciliation in the world.
+Many thanks to Professor Marc Dutertre for his invitation to share with his students the richness of Mexico's cultural diversity and the importance of indigenous peoples in preserving the environment, preserving languages and knowledge, building peace and reconciliation in the world.

-The International Year of Indigenous Languages is a celebration that was approved in 2016 by the United Nations and proclaimed in 2019, which aims to raise awareness of the consequences of the endangerment of indigenous languages in the world, with the aim of link language, development, peace and reconciliation.
+The International Year of Indigenous Languages is a celebration that was approved in 2016 by the United Nations and proclaimed in 2019, which aims to raise awareness of the consequences of the endangerment of indigenous languages around the world, with the aim of establishing a link between language, development, peace and reconciliation.